Skip to Content

 Simultaneously, starting in late 2017 through the spring of 2018, I was able to participate in a plant-based vegan diet study sponsored by Dr. Neal Barnard’s Physicians Committee for Responsible Medicine (PCRM) in Washington D.C.

-The study was focused on the effects of a low-fat plant-based vegan diet for weight loss, metabolism, and gut health.
+The study focused on the effects of a low-fat plant-based vegan diet for weight loss, metabolism, and gut health.
 PCRM was instrumental in showing me the healthy way to eat a plant-based diet.

 During the 16 weeks of that study, I lost 34 lbs which helped get me on my way to regaining my health.